-At least three awards, each in the amount of $3000, will be awarded annually to the women graduate students who have demonstrated outstanding leadership in the university or general community while maintaining exemplary academic records.
+At least four awards, each in the amount of $4,000, will be awarded annually to the women graduate students who have demonstrated outstanding leadership in the university or general community while maintaining exemplary academic records.

-Women registered in Master's or PhD programs at any Member Institution of AUCC within a designated region are eligible to be nominated.
+Women registered in Master's or PhD programs at any Member Institution of Universities Canada within a designated region are eligible to be nominated.
 Regions and number of awards are defined as follows, and eligibility shall rotate among them:

 1. Outstanding academic performance.